When you manage a seemingly infinite number of customer service emails every day, it’s easy to lose sight of the

-By introducing yourself to the customer and using your name as well as showing your face, you make things personal and begin to frame the interaction as one between people, versus one between a customer and a business.
+By introducing yourself to the customer and using your name as well as showing your face, you make things personal and begin to frame the interaction as one between people, versus one between a customer and a nameless, faceless business.

 A survey by Lee Resources International found that in the average medium-sized business, for every customer who complains, there are 26 who never say a word—they simply leave.